niiknow/laratt-api/readme.md

 # laratt-api (Laravel Table Tenancy API)
 > A rest-ful API supporting multi-tenant dynamic table manipulations

-Use-case/useful with SaaS (similar to Azure Table Storage):
-* A need of profile endpoint.
+This is an API built on top of the [laratt](https://github.com/niiknow/laratt) library.

+Use-case/useful:
-* A need to provide some kind of a product endpoint.
+* Multitenancy is usually related to some kind of a Software as a Service (SaaS) app.
+* Headless CMS
+* Headless Profile management
+* Headless Ecommerce or anything else
+* Stashing of logs
+* Email subscribers list
+* Email bounce/blacklist
+* Products API

-* Being able to quickly load hundred-of-thousands of items.
+This API give you the ability to quickly import hundred-of-thousands of rows.
-* Ability to segment client/tenant data for security and scalability.
-* Can even provide some kind of a endpoint to stash logs.

 # Table of Contents
 1. [Requirements](#requirements)